Data Management Strategy

 Authored by Jon Petron, VP of Advanced Services

-In all industries, and certainly automotive, consistent data management practices are key for effective communication, whether to prospects, unsold leads, or customers.
+In all industries, and certainly automotive & dealerships, consistent data management strategies are key for effective communication, whether to prospects, unsold leads, or customers.
 Successful dealers need to focus on the person and how to use the information you have captured about them toward a better understanding of where they have been, which leads to where they are most likely to go.

 This allows you to focus on optimizing your efforts on how you engage consumers rather than executing marketing manually.